 However, it’s not just the premiums you need to consider.
 Medicare does not pay for everything.
 Your group policy may offer more comprehensive coverage.
 Also, unless your spouse is eligible for Medicare, opting out of your group plan may mean your spouse is left without health insurance.
 If that is the case, you may need to consider a COBRA plan, which can be very costly.

 We can help answer your questions about how Medicare works with your group coverage.
 Please call us at 1-800-323-1441.
-We can also connect you with a Personal Advisor for a free consultation.
+We can also connect you with a Personal Benefits Consultant for a free consultation.
 There’s no obligation, and no high-pressure sales tactics when you to speak with us.

 You can add a Medigap plan to pay Medicare copayments, deductibles and excess charges.
 There are 10 Medigap plans with standardized benefits available in most states, so you have a choice of which out-of-pocket costs to avoid.
 Medigap Plan F offers the most-comprehensive protection.